EVOLVED-5G/SDK-CLI/docs/source/cli.rst

     > set PATH=%PATH%;C:\YOUR\PATH\

 Then run the following command ssh -vT git@github.com to check the SSH connection is up and running without any problem.
-If the command :py:func:`evolved5g generate` does not give you any problem, then automatically will start to ask you some inputs to create your NetApp repository.
-At some point you will be asked if you want to add a collaborator, if you choose **NO**, you will receive two more inputs regarding this, please just ignore it, press enter leaving it by default, no further action will be taken, no collaborator will be added, it is a bug which will be fixed any time soon.

-Finally, when this command is executed, you will see something like the following image, in which you have to enter the values requested, like the example you can see between brackets, for the execution to be completed:
+Now, you can execute :py:func:`evolved5g generate` and you will see something like the following image, in which you have to enter the values requested, like the example you can see between brackets, for the execution to be completed.

    .. image:: images/generate_execution.png